Keyboard shortcuts

 tuic agent ls

-tuic agent send <id> "fix the tests"
+tuic agent send <peer-uuid> "fix the tests"

 tmux Compatibility